tushar-sharma/prep-coding/aws/AWSQuestions.md

 # AWS Questions

+## What is the difference between a Docker image and a container?

 ## What's AWS Lambda layer?

 A Lambda Layer is a ZIP archive / file that contains code and can be imported by Lambda functions.
 They are extracted to /opt folder in a Lambda function execution environment.